deshev-tds/ariadne/README.md

 3. target sources with planner hints instead of treating all sources as equivalent
 4. stop once the evidence quality or coverage is good enough, instead of continuing mechanically
 5. surface planner status and fallback information so the path is inspectable

-This is the same overall philosophy as the context work: bounded, inspectable, evidence-oriented behavior beats magical but opaque behavior.

 ### Strong-Source Search Trigger (Hybrid Local-First + Broader Fallback)